mia-platform/documentation/docs/development_suite/deploy/pipeline-based/configure-azure-pipelines.md

     - branch1
     - branch2
 ```
-If you want to automatically starts the pipeline when creating a new tag:
+If you want to automatically start the pipeline when creating a new tag:
 ```yaml
 trigger:
   tags: